ct-js/png2icons/README.md

 # png2icons

 **png2icons generates [Apple ICNS](https://en.wikipedia.org/wiki/Apple_Icon_Image_format) and [Microsoft ICO](https://en.wikipedia.org/wiki/ICO_(file_format)) files from PNG files.**

-This Node.js module is platform independent and has *no* module or native dependencies, it works on both Apple and Microsoft systems (and probably other Node.js platforms).
+This Node.js & Bun module is platform independent and has *no* module or native dependencies, it works on both Apple and Microsoft systems (and probably other Node.js platforms).
 A command line interface and an API are provided.
-Standalone Node.js v12.2.0 x64 executabes created with [pkg](https://github.com/zeit/pkg) can be found in the [releases](https://github.com/idesis-gmbh/png2icons/releases) section.

 The ideal input is a 24 bit PNG with an alpha channel (RGBA) with 1024×1024 pixels but any other dimensions and most other PNG formats do also work.
 If you only need to create ICO files 256×256 pixels are sufficient.
 It's also possible to create icon files from non-quadratic source PNGs.

+# Fork info

+This fork is made by @CosmoMyzrailGorynych for ct.js game engine and is modified just to extent to be consumable by modern bundlers.
+The original code is hell and by no means I'm introducing new features to it — if you can, create a new dependency-free solution yourself, I have enough on my plate already.

+**This fork does not have default exports.** (See examples.)

 ## Technical notes